-- For the WRECI proposal to proceed, Council needs to commit to all four years of the programme upfront. - MAF has indicated that further funding beyond 2011/12 is likely, but not guaranteed.
-A further commitment period is likely to be 3 or 4 years. - The \$30,000 sought in 2008/09 would be found from within the existing Catchment Division business plan budget currently before Council for approval.
+- For the WRECI proposal to proceed, Council needs to commit to all four years of the programme. - MAF has indicated that funding beyond 2011/12 is base line government funded and additional funds will be available..

 The options available to Council in regards to WRECI are as follows: